testdouble/test-smells/README.md

 ```
 $ npm install
 $ npm test

+Run a single test
+$ npm test:one [Path to test]
+Example:
+$ npm test:one smells/insufficient/invisible-assertions/invisible-assertions.js
 ```

 Most tests should pass.
 (If a few tests fail, that's okay.
 Some of the tests are